afontenot/aur-auracle-wrapper/README.md

 can!
 I personally have not found one that I really like.
 To mention only the ones on the Wiki that have diff viewing:

-    * rua: as with many -nodejs- rust applications, uses an unholy number of dependencies.
+ * rua: as with many ~~nodejs~~ Rust applications, uses an unholy number of dependencies.
 Also, the amount of prompting (with no default options available) is unreasonable.
 Printing the diff by default is reasonable behavior.
 Accepting the changes after the diff has been viewed is also. rua does neither.

  * aurutils: I don't really like the model of having my own local repository, so this isn't for me.
 I haven't looked at it in much detail beyond that.

  * yay: I used to use this, but diff view has been broken for years now with no fix in sight.
 Specifically, the diffs for each changed file are printed individually, so if each one fits on your screen, you don't get a pager.
 This makes it very hard to review diffs.

 A few that I haven't looked at in much detail yet:

  * paru: Rust, so also an absurd number of dependencies.
 I don't really need or want a pacman wrapper.
 Playing around with it for a while, I found the interface rather unintuitive.

  * pacaur: a slightly more complicated shell wrapper around auracle.
  Given that my needs are rather simple and I don't need a pacman wrapper at all, I didn't look at this one more closely.

 There are others, but honestly since my needs are pretty simple, I think it's probably just easier to maintain 100 lines or so of shell.

 ## Contributing